ultraleap/UnityPlugin/README.md

   The Interaction Engine provides physics representations of hands and VR controllers fine-tuned with interaction heuristics to provide a fully-featured interaction API: grasping, throwing, stable 'soft' collision feedback, and proximity.
 It also comes with with a suite of examples and prefabs to power reliable, stable 3D user interfaces as well as any physics-critical experiences.

   - We include a scene that shows hand tracking working with complex shapes, allowing the user to pick up and interact with objects in the scene
-  - We have an example to show how to interact with UI Elements
+  - We have an example to show how to interact with Unity UI
   - We include an example showing UI attached to the hand (as opposed to fixed in the scene)

 #### Hands